I like to help as many people as I can but there are some rules I must follow.

-I will need to collect information from you including your name, address and the details of your doctor.
-I have to do this for safety reasons and I can’t work with anyone that won’t provide these details.
+I need to collect information from you including your name, address and possibly the details of your doctor.
+I have to do this for safety, legal and insurance purposes.
+I can’t work with anyone that won’t provide these details.

 Anything you tell me is kept in the strictest confidence and will never be passed on to anyone.
 The only exceptions to this are if you tell me that you are going to harm yourself or someone else, or you admit to a crime in which case I have to pass that on to authorities.